Flint mayor bashes Trump in a solidarity letter to San Juan

 Weaver said she felt a "special sisterhood" with Yulin Cruz because both women felt forced to publicly challenge the federal government to do more to help their communities.

-Weaver was elected in 2015 on a promise to solve her city's water crisis, which dates back to 2013, when the city started drawing improperly-treated drinking water from the Flint River.
+Weaver was elected in 2015 on a promise to solve her city's water crisis, which dates to 2013, when the city started drawing improperly treated drinking water from the Flint River.
 After denials from government officials, it was revealed that the new system was leaching lead.
 The city still uses bottled water and filters as it replaces thousands of tainted service lines, Weaver said.

 Related: Trump Throws Paper Towels to Hurricane Victims in Puerto Rico